Polymer/polymer-bundler/README.md

 will remove HTML comments, except for those that begin with `@license`.
 License comments will be deduplicated.

+The command

+    polymer-bundler --redirect "myapp://|src" target.html

+will route all URLs with prefix `myapp://` to the `src` folder.
+So a url like `myapp://main/index.html` would actually resolve to a file in `./src/main/index.html` relative to the package root.

 ## Using polymer-bundler programmatically

 polymer-bundler as a library has two exported function.